 Not enough to actually pay for joyrides on them, or to do foolish things that endanger lives and careers for the sake of pursuing a hobby.

 The idea was suggested by a few people simultaneously, but the person who persuaded me to go make this a thing was my Year 1 Residential Assistant, Marcus.
 Offering their support immediately after were my friends Xurui, Xuan Jin and Charlton.

-Other people who have supported this blog include my senior Sook Wei, my junior Joshua and USP/FASS Prof Loy Hui-chieh.
+Other people who have supported this blog include my senior Sook Wei and USP/FASS Prof Loy Hui-chieh.
 Also, a shoutout to the NUSSU 40th EXCO for their constant support and encouragement.

 Do you have a particular inspiration?

 Yes, actually.
 The format of this blog ended up being subconsciously based off the excellent Checkerboard Hill blog about Hong Kong transport by Marcus Wong.
 Although I am much more long-winded than he is.